Background to the Plant Variety Rights Act review

 On 9 July 2019 we released an Options paper for consultation which set out options for change to the PVR regime.
 Submissions closed on 9 September 2019.

 On 18 November 2019 Cabinet agreed to make change to the PVR Act.
-These changes give effect to our obligations under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Treaty of Waitangi.
+These changes give effect to our obligations under the Treaty of Waitangi and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).